EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 - _If a plot is provided, are the axes, title, and datum clearly defined?_

 ### Reflection
+In this project I made a prediction model to predict the 'chance of admit' for a graduate school with some input features including CGPA, GRE score, TOEFL score and so on.
+To make the model I benchmarked many algorithms in regression as well as classification models.
+For a metric I used RMSE (Root Mean Square Error) and used it to meaure the performance of algorithms.
+After benchmarking I got my final model (Linear Regression model) and test it with some input data.
+One interesting thing was occurred in fitting the train data with Decision Tree algorithm.
+The metric - RMSE - was nearly zero.
+At first, I thought there must be some calculation error or parameter setting error, but I came to know it was significant overfitting.

 In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
 You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
 Questions to ask yourself when writing this section:
 - _Have you thoroughly summarized the entire process you used for this project?_
 - _Were there any interesting aspects of the project?_